Sultron/SQLiter/README.md

 In this version SQliter can now store, delete, insert, and query tuples.

+### How SQLiter performs different joins.
+A double nested for loop is need for each of the join operation.
+For outer left join, an addtional operation is performed to include the rest of the unmatched left table records.

 ### How SQLiter organizes multiple databases?

 Each database has its own dedicated directory.